-- Do not attempt resuscitation orders - Dead on arrival
+- Do not attempt resuscitation orders

+- Dead on arrival

+Data source Counc

-Data source Council of Ambulance Authorities (CAA)
+Council of Ambulance Authorities (CAA)

-gaps/issues

-Institutional environment The CAA is the peak body representing the principal statutory providers of ambulance services in Australia.
+The CAA is the peak body representing the principal statutory providers of ambulance services in Australia.

 The CAA collects administrative data annually from all statutory ambulance services, using the same core questionnaire and instructions - the CAA Consolidated Returns.

 The ambulance service organisations send their data to the CAA.
 The CAA then collates all data to be provided to the Productivity Commission use in the RoGS.

-Relevance The indicator is available for all statutory ambulance services in Australia, by State and Territory.
+The indicator is available for all statutory ambulance services in Australia, by State and Territory.

 The CAA Consolidated Returns collects data for each of the cardiac arrest survived event categories, as defined in the measure.

 The Cardiac arrest survived event represents one aspect of effectiveness - indicating governments' objective of providing pre-hospital and out-of-hospital care and patient transport services, that are high quality, timely, and meet clients' needs through delivery of coordinated and responsive health care.

-Timeliness Cardiac arrest survived event data are published annually for the latest financial year preceding the January release of each RoGS.
-Accuracy The CAA Consolidated Returns compile administrative data from all statutory providers of ambulance services in Australia.
+Cardiac arrest survived event data are published annually for the latest financial year preceding the January release of each RoGS.

+The CAA Consolidated Returns compile administrative data from all statutory providers of ambulance services in Australia.

 They are collected according to agreed definitions provided in the CAA data dictionary.

-Coherence All data (numerators and denominators) are sourced from the CAA Consolidated Returns.
+All data (numerators and denominators) are sourced from the CAA Consolidated Returns

 Estimates from the CAA Consolidated Returns are comparable over time and between jurisdictions, subject to caveats provided by services.

 The collection, instructions, definitions and analysis are prepared and overseen by the CAA and are the same for all state and territory services.

-Accessibility Cardiac arrest survived event data are publicly available in the CAA Annual Report on the CAA website annually (www.caa.net.au).
-Interpretability Cardiac arrest survived event data are publicly available including definitions of the collected data.
-Data Gaps/Issues s Analysis Key data The Steering Committee notes the following issues: app/issues
+Cardiac arrest survived event data are publicly available in the CAA Annual Report on the CAA website annually (www.caa.net.au).

+Interpretabilit v

-Cardiac arrest survived event is only one measure of ambulance effectiveness and ambulance quality.
+Cardiac arrest survived event data are publicly available including definitions of the collected data.

-- Other indicators are being prepared which will together with Cardiac arrest survived event form a clearer and more complete picture of ambulance effectiveness and quality. - Cardiac arrest data are at this stage not fully comparable between States and Territories, but progress is being made to resolve issues which relate to comparability of recording and reporting cardiac data.
+- Cardiac arrest survived event is only one measure of ambulance effectiveness and ambulance quality. - Other indicators are being prepared which will together with Cardiac arrest survived event form a clearer and more complete picture of ambulance effectiveness and quality. - Cardiac arrest data are at this stage not fully comparable between States and Territories, but progress is being made to resolve issues which relate to comparability of recording and reporting cardiac data.
 All services are committed to setting up cardiac arrest registries which provide a detailed recording and analysis of cardiac data. - Data are not comparable between years for services as noted in caveats due to changes in systems and recording and reporting practices during the years.